 Quick Current Assets = Current Assets – Inventory – Prepaid Expenses.

 The reason for excluding inventory and prepaid expenses from quick assets is that both of these do not provide actual liquidity.
 Inventories cannot be converted into cash immediately.
 They have to go through the route of debtors in order to attain liquidity which can be a time-consuming process.
-Same way prepaid expenses are those expenses that are paid in advance.
+Same way, prepaid expenses are those expenses that are paid in advance.
 That is before the expenses are incurred.
 But the benefits of such expenses are enjoyed at a later date.
-Moreover, these are the expenses already incurred and it will not affect the cash flow anymore.
+Moreover, these are the expenses already incurred, and they will not affect the cash flow anymore.
 And hence, both of these are excluded from the calculation of quick current assets.

 Quick Current Liabilities

 Current liabilities are all the liabilities and payments which fall due and need to pay within the accounting year.
 In other words, all that is payable in less than a year are treated as current liabilities.
-Anything payable beyond one year i.e., beyond one year as on the date of the balance sheet is not part of the current liabilities.
-To arrive at the quantum of Quick Current Liabilities we need to exclude Bank Overdraft and Cash Credit from the given amount of Current Liabilities.
+Anything payable beyond one year, i.e., beyond one year as on the date of the balance sheet, is not part of the current liabilities.
+To arrive at the quantum of Quick Current Liabilities, we need to exclude Bank Overdraft and Cash Credit from the given amount of Current Liabilities.
 The formula is as follows: